 - Turn the pieces in the flour until coated all over (use tongs to turn them around) (3).

-- Place them in the mayo-egg mixture and turn them around to coat all over (4).
+- Place them in the mayo-egg mixture and turn them around to coat them all over (4).

 - Pick up each piece with tongs and place it into the container with the panko crumbs.
 Turn on both sides to coat it, and press down with your palms to adhere (5).